 Franklin Downtown Help Center

 The Franklin Downtown Help Center is a faith-based organization that helps provide food, meals, clothing, housing items and other needs for the underserved in local communities.
-We serve with the Help Center on the last Saturday of each month and collect items and assist with the Christmas Store in December.Contact Us
+We serve with the Help Center on the last Saturday of each month.Contact Us